brouhaha/iapx432-image-builder/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## License information for XML files

-The architecture specification files and sample image specification file are licensed under the terms of the Creative Commons Attribution-ShareAlike 4.0 International license.